citrusframework/citrus-simulator/README.md

 Clients are able to access the simulator endpoints and the simulator answers with predefined response messages.
 The simulator response logic is very powerful and enables us to simulate any kind of server interface.

+Read the simulator [user manual](https://christophd.github.io/citrus-simulator/) for more information.

 Message processing
 ---------

-First of all the simulator identifies the request operation called on the endpoint and maps to the test logic defined for this simulator scenario.
+First of all the simulator identifies the simulator scenario based on a mapping key that is extracted from the incoming request.
+Based on that operation key the respective simulator scenario is executed.

-There are multiple ways to identify the simulator scenario form incoming request messages:
+There are multiple ways to identify the simulator scenario from incoming request messages:

 * Message-Type: Each request message type (XML root QName) results in a separate simulator scenario
 * REST request mappings: Identifies the scenario based on Http method and resource path on server